 What is DVSA earned recognition

-The Driver and Vehicle Standards Agency (DVSA) earned recognition scheme is a new way to prove you meet driver and vehicle standards.
+The Driver and Vehicle Standards Agency (DVSA) earned recognition scheme is a way to prove you meet driver and vehicle standards.

 This means that you’re:

 - compliant with vehicle and road safety standards

 It’s a voluntary scheme that’s designed to work for operators of all sizes.

 You need to have a DVSA-validated IT system for vehicle maintenance and drivers’ hours.
 This will monitor whether you’re meeting a set of key performance indicators (KPIs).

 Every 4 weeks, your system will tell DVSA if you’ve missed any of the KPIs by a set amount.
 If this happens, DVSA will work with you to fix any problems.

 DVSA will not have direct access to any of your data or systems.